Does Coffee Count as Water Intake?

 What is a diuretic, and why does it matter?

 A diuretic helps your body get rid of sodium and water.
 Generally, diuretics come in pill form (called water pills), and they often time work by forcing the kidneys to release sodium into the urine.
 Most water pills are prescribed for people who have high blood pressure, glaucoma, or edema.

 Caffeine is a mild diuretic.
-The caffeine in your mug of coffee (or tea) might cause you to use the bathroom more often than a glass of water, but a thorough, in-depth study by Sophie C. Killer, Andrew K. Blannin, and Asker E. Jeukendrup shows the coffee diuretic effect experienced at this level is NOT enough to offset the value of the water intake.
+The caffeine in your mug of coffee (or tea) might cause you to use the bathroom more often than a glass of water.
+Still, a thorough, in-depth study by Sophie C. Killer, Andrew K. Blannin, and Asker E. Jeukendrup shows the coffee diuretic effect experienced at this level is NOT enough to offset the value of the water intake.
 In fact, the subjects in the study drank up to four cups of coffee and did not experience lower levels of dehydration due to coffee intake.

 Is caffeine bad?

 Not necessarily.
-It occurs naturally in plenty of things like coffee beans, tea leaves, and cocoa plant.
+It occurs naturally in plenty of things like coffee beans, tea leaves, and cocoa plants.
 It gives your body a burst of energy and can make you feel more awake because it stimulates the central nervous system.
-That stimulation could help you stay focused on tasks, increase alertness, or help you make it through your afternoon workout.
+That stimulation can help you stay focused on tasks, increase alertness, or make it through your afternoon workout.

 There are also negative side effects from caffeine.
 Coffee increases the amount of acid in your stomach, which could lead to heartburn or stomach upset.
 It can decrease the rate of absorption of some minerals, like calcium, and in some people, it increases blood pressure.
 And don’t underestimate the jittery effects too much caffeine can have on you.
 Sleep is as important as proper hydration.